GlobalFishingWatch/paper-longline-ais-sar-matching/README.md

 ### 2_Evaluation_of_Fishing_Activity
 A number of analyses of AIS data in the region
+ - Number and area of satellite footprints in each region
  - map of longline activity with areas of interst
  - analysis of fishing activity in these regions from AIS
- - bar charts showing activity by flag state in these regions
- - size distribution of vessels in each region

 ### 3_Vessel_Review
-We reviewed vessels to be sure of the vessel classification, and to make sure we were correclty classifying which MMSI were gear and which were not.
+We reviewed vessels to be sure of the vessel classification, and to make sure we were correctly classifying which MMSI were gear and which were not.
 This includes a good deal of manual reviews, and plotting of vessel tracks.
+In addition, we performed analysis to determine which flag states the vessels were from, what EEZs they were active in, and if they were matched to registries.

 ### 4_Probability_Raster_Generation
  - Code that produces probability rasters